-Trainees should steadily build their portfolios throughout the training year.
-Portfolios should be reviewed by the educational supervisor at the beginning of each training phase, at a midpoint and finally no later than three weeks before the ARCP panel convenes.
+Trainees should evidence their progress by building their portfolios throughout the training year.
+Evidence presented in their portfolios should be reviewed by the educational supervisor at the beginning of each training phase, at a midpoint and finally no later than three weeks before the ARCP panel convenes.